piEsposito/TanD/doc/util.md

  * label_names `list` with items corresponding of label name represented by its index
  * fname `str` path where the image will be saved, works with `.png` format

-Saves confusion matrix beautiful plot with seaborn to path fname, then returns fname (helps automatic training and evaluation)
+Saves confusion matrix beautiful plot with seaborn to path string fname, then returns string fname (helps automatic training and evaluation)

 ---
 ## func save_roc_curve